Aravind-Jalda/interview-prep/k8s-advanced/k8s-advanced-scenario-q&a.md

 ---

 ## 1. Pod is running but not receiving traffic.
-Why?..
+Why?

 - Readiness probe failing
 - Service misconfigured